Thundering-Rugby/Thundering-Rugby.github.io/_posts/2018-06-13-Lessons-Notes.md

 </table>

-Overflow - a computer can only handle 8 bits, if there is a 9th bit, it is called a one-bit overflow
+Overflow - a computer can only handle 8 bits, if there is a 9th bit, it is called a one-bit overflow.

+Addition with Binary - Same as decimal addition, but instead of carrying one when you get to 10, you carry one when you get to 2 (10).